RossAscends/STMP/README.md

 Character can be selected at the top left of the AI Chat panel.
 If new characters are added while the server is running, the Host must refresh their browser page to see them in the selection.

+### Changing Characters

+- the AI character can be changed at any time without resetting the chat.

 ### Chatting

 - Chatting can be done in either chat windows by typing into the appropriate box and then either pressing the Send button, or pressing Enter